japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 For three or more link:spark-sql-LogicalPlan.adoc[logical plans] in the `input`, `createOrderedJoin` takes the first plan and tries to find another that has at least one _matching_ join condition, i.e. a logical plan with the following:

-. link:spark-sql-catalyst-QueryPlan.adoc#outputSet[Output attributes] together with the first plan's output attributes are the superset of the link:spark-sql-Expression.adoc#references[references] of a join condition expression (i.e. both plans are required to resolve join references)
+. link:spark-sql-catalyst-QueryPlan.adoc#outputSet[Output attributes] together with the first plan's output attributes are the superset of the link:expressions/Expression.md#references[references] of a join condition expression (i.e. both plans are required to resolve join references)

 .
 References of the join condition link:spark-sql-PredicateHelper.adoc#canEvaluate[cannot be evaluated] using the first plan's or the current plan's link:spark-sql-catalyst-QueryPlan.adoc#outputSet[output attributes] (i.e. neither the first plan nor the current plan themselves are enough to resolve join references)